Valdura

-MV Valdura (later named Penguin) is a preserved small ferry used on the Swan river and in Fremantle Harbour between 1912 and 1967.
-It is the only surviving "Val-boat" class ferry, which were one of the main types of ferry used on the Swan river between 1904 and 1949 when ferry services were the primary mode of transport on the river.
+MV Valdura (later named Penguin) is a preserved small ferry used on the Swan River, Western Australia, and in Fremantle Harbour between 1912 and 1967.
+It is the only surviving "Val-boat" class ferry, which were one of the main types of ferry used on the Swan River between 1904 and 1949 when ferry services were the primary mode of transport on the river.